sahtepetrucci/php-responsive-css-sprites/README.md

-# PHP Responsive CSS Sprites Generator
+# PHP Responsive Retina CSS Sprites Generator

-A responsive CSS sprites generator.
-Built to be used with Laravel models, but can be used separately.
+A responsive and retina ready CSS sprites generator.
+Built to be used with Laravel models, but can be used separately as well.

 This tool:
 - generates a single sprite image based on a (database) collection entries by using **ImageMagick** library,